A reading from the gospel according to Matthew 19:23-30

 * Anyone, rich and poor alike, has a chance to be saved.
 What is needed is faithfulness in following Jesus.

-3. The price (cost) of following Jesus
+3. What is the price (cost) of following Jesus?

 • To follow Jesus means to forgo our own path and walk the narrow path that leads to life (Matthew 7:13-14).